 NDP ACK

 Instruction to Editor: Please make the following changes in clause 8.3.4a.1.3: NDP MAC frame body of NDP ACK frame contains the information listed in Table 8-33h (NDP MAC frame body of NDP ACK (1MHz)) and Table 8-33i (NDP MAC frame body of NDP ACK (≥2MHz)).
-The NDP ACK frame used to respond to all frames other than a NDP PS-Poll frame is responded by a NDP ACK frame described in this sub-clause.
+The NDP ACK frame used to respond to all frames other than a NDP PS-Poll frame is described in this sub-clause.